Kiffhost/exalted-scripture-understanding/Charms/Solar/Socialize/Deep-Eyed Soul Gazing.md

 Prerequisite Charms:
   - "[[Intent-Tracing Stare]]"
 ---
-After successfully defending herself through an application of Guile, the Solar’s next read intentions action against the initiate gains (Essence) dice and one automatic success.
+After successfully defending herself through an application of [[Guile]], the Solar’s next read intentions action against the initiate gains ([[Essence]]) dice and one automatic success.
 This advantage vanishes at the end of the scene.